dhaneshnm/dhaneshnm.github.io/src/pages/blog/hydration.md

 We have looked at Island Architecture in a previous Article.
 Here we render HTML pages in the server and inject slots in them that can be hydrated in the client.
 In frameworks like astro, we can also use static rendering (compile time) with slots for “islands” of interactivity that can be hydrated in the client.
 Here we don’t have any re-hydration at all.
 The static parts that come from the server, do not have any interactive bits.
 So they remain static.
 The islands are entirely hydrated in the client, like in the case of CSR.
 That is why Jason Miller described it as <a href="https://jasonformat.com/islands-architecture/#:~:text=The%20general%20idea%20of%20an,output%20from%20their%20corresponding%20widget." target="_blank">“progressive hydration for free”.</a>

+### Conclusion

+We looked at what hydration is and why it is necessery.
+We looked at the cost and limitations of hydration and different hydration techniques that helps us overcome these problems.
+Finally, there are frameworks that does SSR with out any hydration.
+For example qwik does it by being <a href='https://qwik.builder.io/docs/concepts/resumable/' target='_blank'>resumable</a> instead of replayable.

 ## References

 - [https://dev.to/this-is-learning/why-efficient-hydration-in-javascript-frameworks-is-so-challenging-1ca3](https://dev.to/this-is-learning/why-efficient-hydration-in-javascript-frameworks-is-so-challenging-1ca3)